 6. If submitting to a peer-reviewed section of the journal, the instructions in Ensuring a Blind Review have been followed.

-As you start reading this Guidelines for Authors, we believe that you are willing to submit a manuscript for the upcoming issue of the Journal of Education and Research published by the School of Education, Kathmandu University, Nepal.
-When submitting your manuscript, please consider that the audience of this Journal is international and range from academicians to professionals, researchers, teachers, students and others.
-JER publishes only the original research and review articles (5000 – 7000 words) presenting theoretical/practical discussion of current relevance.
-However, it does not publish short-notes, reflective notes, book reviews and abstracts of student research works.
+As you start reading this Guidelines for Authors, we believe that you are willing to submit a manuscript for the upcoming issue of the Journal of Education and Research published by School of Education, Kathmandu University.
+When submitting your manuscript, please consider that the audience of this Journal is international and range from academics to professionals, researchers, teachers, students as well as others.
+The JER publishes only the original research articles presenting theoretical/practical discussion of current relevance.
+We promote localized analysis as well as comparative perspectives.
+Similarly, we welcome papers that perceive education with an integrative perspective bringing in local, national, regional as well as global contexts.
+We publish full-length research, opinion and review papers as well as short-notes, reflective notes, book reviews and abstracts of student research works.

-JER is a refereed journal which follows a double-blind peer-review process.
-All articles in this journal undergo rigorous peer review, based on initial editor screening and refereeing by two anonymous reviewers.
+All contributions in this journal undergo rigorous peer review, based on initial editor screening and refereeing by two anonymous reviewers.
 The review process may take from two to three months.
 See the manuscript handling flow chart below.

 It is the responsibility of the authors to ensure the accuracy of facts, information, or the content in their paper.
-Their paper should not contain any illegal, unauthorized, and unethical content.
-The corresponding author should ensure that the manuscript’s publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
-Moreover, all the ideas, discussions, analyses, conclusions drawn in the paper are solely of the authors and thus they should take all the responsibilities of whatsoever is written in their papers and thus they will have nothing to do with the Publisher (the School of Education, Kathmandu University) and the members of the Editorial Team.
+Their paper should not content any illegal, unauthorized, and unethical content.
+All the ideas, discussion, analysis, conclusions drawn in the paper are solely of the authors and thus they should take all the responsibilities of whatsoever is written in their papers and have nothing to do with the Publisher (the School of Education, Kathmandu University) and the members of the Editorial Team.
 The School of Education, Kathmandu University and the members of the Editorial Team will not be held responsible should there be any claims for compensation.

 When preparing your manuscript, please consider the following:

-- The paper must be in English language and should consist of 5000 to 7000 words including abstracts, references, and notes.
+- The paper must be in the English language and should consist of 5000 to 7000 words including abstracts, references, and notes.
+All papers should also include an abstract of about 200 words.
+Likewise, all papers should also have 3-5 keywords, placed immediately below the abstract.
 Properly linked and appropriately-sized diagrams, pictures, etc. may be included.

 - Please give particular attention to making your language non-discriminatory in any way.
-Avoid sexist and racist terms and adhere to the basic ethical principle of no harm.
+Avoid sexist and racist terms and adhere to basic ethical principles of no harm.

 - In case copyrighted materials are to be reproduced, it is the responsibility of the authors to obtain permission to reproduce the copyrighted materials.
-Include the copyright permission letter while submitting such paper.
+Include the copyright permission letter while submitting the paper.

-- By submitting manuscript to the Journal of Education and Research, the authors fully agree that the copyright of all published papers remain with the Journal.
+- By submitting a manuscript to the Journal of Education and Research, the authors fully agree that the copyright of all published papers remains with the author.

-- When the paper is published, all authors are entitled to getting one copy each free of charge.
+- When the paper is published, each corresponding author is entitled to getting one print copy free-of-charge.
 The authors should be clear that they will not get any payment on the publication of their paper.
 Neither does the Journal charge fee for publishing the paper.

-- The paper should be sent online via Online Submission Portal as a standard attached file in MS Word.
-In case, you could not submit it via online submission portal, you may send an attached email to email@example.com.
-The attached file should be named with your family name and initials and the date (do not use period or blank space).
-The date is when you email the manuscript and should be in ddmmyy format (example: ParajuliMN240817).
+- The paper should be sent online as a standard attached file in MS Word.
+Attached email file should be named with your family name and initials and the date (do not use period or blank space).
+The date is when you email the manuscript and should be in ddmmyy format (example: ParajuliMN240112).

-- In case there are figures, charts, photos, paints, etc., submit them as separate files.
-Name these files the same as your manuscript file but add ‘attach1’, ‘attach2’, etc. (example: ParajuliMN240817attach1).
+- In case there are figures, charts, photos, paints, etc., they should be embedded with the text.
+The JER encourages authors to also send them as separate files, so that their quality may be retained.
+While doing so, name these files the same as your manuscript file but add ‘attach1’, ‘attach2’, etc. (example: ParajuliMN240112attach1).